 - Non-daily newspapers whose primary circulation area includes a school participating in the event (limit of two (1));

-- 39.4.6 Student-based media of member schools participating in the event (limit of one (1)).
-This request must be made by the school’s athletic director using the online system;
+- FHSAA Policy 44.2 Credentials to a Florida High School State Championship Series event will be issued, on a space-available basis only, to student-based media of member schools participating in the event [limit of one (1)].
+This request must be made by the school's athletic director using the online system;

-- 126.96.36.199 If a school is unable to secure a credential for a student, an adult staff member of the school or an adult at an outside com- pany who has been hired by the school and had a background check performed may be issued a credential.
+- FHSAA Policy 44.2.1 If a school is unable to secure a credential for a student, an adult staff member of the school or an adult at an outside com- pany who has been hired by the school and had a background check performed may be issued a credential.
 This request must be made by the school’s athletic director using the online system (limit of one (1)).

 5. Requests from Internet sites must be submitted no later than two weeks in advance of the event to allow the FHSAA staff time to review the site and its content to determine credibility.
 Each request will be considered on a case-by-case basis according to the following guidelines: